Too few leaders bother to audit their time. They’ll track just about every other metric in their business, but fail to do the same with their time.

 While there are other considerations, these three Cs form the bedrock of productive relationships.

-Premium subscription staffing lets you “subscribe” to highly qualified, personally matched virtual assistants—without any of the hassles of recruiting and employment—and at lower cost.
+Premium subscription staffing lets you “subscribe” to highly qualified, fully compliant, personally matched virtual assistants—without any of the hassles of recruiting and employment—and at a lower cost.

 Virtual assistants can become a real part of your core team.